hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 * `comment` -- a field that provides some human readable information about this Credential Offer;
 * `credential_preview` -- a JSON-LD object that represents the credential data that Issuer is willing to issue.
 It matches the schema of [Credential Preview](#preview-credential);
 * `offers~attach` -- an array of attachments defining the offered formats for the credential.
-  * For Indy, the attachment contains data from libindy about the credential offer, base64 encoded, as returned from `libindy`.
+  * For Indy, the attachment contains data from libindy about the credential offer, base64-encoded, as returned from `libindy`.
 For more information see the [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L280).

 This message may have payment request decorator, see [payment section below](#payments-while-credential-exchange)